litebito/phpipam-scripts/README.md

 Because of the limitations of phpipam, and the ongoing issues with its API, I've decided to migrate to NetBox.

+*I've written a script with a similar purpose for NetBox (https://github.com/litebito/netbox-ipam-scanner)*

-So I also want to concentrate the little dev time I have to my requirements with NetBox, therefore I've to abandon the phpipam scripts.
+So I want to concentrate the little dev time I have to my requirements with NetBox, therefore I've to abandon these phpipam scripts.

-There also seems to be no real interest from others to take over this script and develop it further.
+WARNING: the script no longer works with PHPipam 1.6+ and PHP 8.3+ it seems quite a few things are broken now.
+I tried to start fixing, but there seem to be quite a few issues with the API, and as I'm not an expert PHP developer I've not been able to fix these things. if anyone out there want's to have a go, feel free to copy the scripts and move on with it (if you like to copy the repo, leave me a message).
 I'll leave the repo online for a while, for those who are interested to copy what they need to move further.

-WARNING: the script no longer works with PHPipam 1.6+ and PHP 8.3+ it seems quite a few things are broken now.
-I tried to start fixing, but as I'm not an expert in PHP and API's so I'm not sure if I ever get it fixed ... if anyone out there want's to have a go, feel free to leave me a message

 # phpipam-scripts
 These are various scripts to work in conjunction with PHPIPAM (https://github.com/phpipam/phpipam)